 Considerations: This approach allows you to reap the benefits of a creative idea because you can apply the same play to more than one account.
 However, while the ROI on a play like this is greater than no personalization, it has a lower engagement rate than one-to-one.

 Also known as: Programmatic ABM, Segmented marketing

 What it is: Your scalable ABM solution.
 In this approach, you leverage technology to personalize marketing campaigns for potentially hundreds of target accounts.

-What it looks like IRL: We’ve targeted accounts with a similar profile, but less specific so we can widen our breadth.
-For us this could mean segmenting our lists and sending specific collections of content to them in a personalized email or using digital ads to target specific accounts (we used the example below for open opportunities).
+What it looks like IRL: We’ve targeted accounts that have similar profiles but are less specific so we can widen our breadth.
+For us, this could mean segmenting our lists and sending specific collections of content to them in a personalized email or using digital ads to target particular accounts (we used the example below for open opportunities).

 Other ideas: Targeting a large number of specific opportunities with a slightly more generic gift and messaging based on less information.

 Considerations: This approach is the easiest to implement and scale.
 It’s less personalized than one-to-one, but more personalized than traditional marketing tactics.
 On an account-by-account basis, it’s low cost, with a good return.